olcf/olcf-user-docs/software/viz_tools/visit.rst

   "host name aliases", and "tunnel data connections through SSH" sections.
 * If you are using a VPN (including GlobalProtect VPN), try turning it off.
-* If you use multi-factor authentication (MFA4) with a smartcard or yubikey when connecting to our systems, this does not work with VisIt.
-VisIt only accepts RSA PIN+tokencodes, so you will have to change your SSH config settings (typically within a ``.ssh/config`` file) and temporarily turn off MFA4.
+* If you use multi-factor authentication (MFA4) with a smartcard or yubikey when connecting to our systems, this does not work with VisIt :math:`\leq 3.3.3`.
+  VisIt 3.3.3 and below only accepts RSA PIN+tokencodes, so you will have to change your SSH config settings (typically within a ``.ssh/config`` file) and temporarily turn off MFA4.

 .. _visit-resources: